zephsinx/ComfyJazz/README.md

     2. `Listening on 8901`
         1. Where 8901 is the port that ComfyJazz is listening on.
 3. Add a Browser Source to your broadcasting software (e.g. [OBS](https://obsproject.com/kb/browser-source)).
-4. In the URL field, enter `http://localhost:8901?youtube=true`
+4. In the URL field, enter `http://localhost:8901?useWebsockets=true`
     1. `yourchannel` is not needed but doesn't hurt anything if kept.
 5. Enjoy!

+As the YouTube event listener run on the server-side, notes are triggered via websocket requests to the client-side.